eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 * He refers to "an MVC".
 This is 1 model instance, 1 controller instance, and 1 view instance all wired up as above.
+    * the single view instance can have child views e.g. our single view is the view that encapsulates everything visible on screen.
 * A large app is made up of multiple "MVCs" working together.
 * An MVC can use another MVC as its view.
     * This is the main way a large iOS app is structured.